bean-mhm/Saffron/README.md

 ![screenshot](./images/export-png.png)

 If exporting to a linear format like OpenEXR, set **Color Space** to *Non-Color* or *Generic Data*.
-Also, make sure you disable the linear to display color space conversion node so that the EXR image stores linear data.
+Also, make sure you disable linear-to-display color space conversion so that the EXR image stores linear data.

 ![screenshot](./images/export-exr.png)
 ![screenshot](./images/disp-view-transform-disabled.png)